 “Ivan grows these beautiful, fantastic films,” Hill said.
 “His samples are highly uniform with flat, mirror-like surfaces.
 This helps enormously when trying to pin down the subtleties of how these samples scatter x-rays.”

 Measuring a Quantum Sea

 The quantum ripples themselves have wavelengths measured on the Ångstrom scale—smaller than one billionth of a meter.
-To detect these tiny fluctuations, the scientists applied a technique called resonant inelastic x-ray scattering (RIXS) to the full range of LSCO films.
+To detect these tiny fluctuations, the scientists applied a technique called resonant inelastic X-ray scattering (RIXS) to the full range of LSCO films.
 The measurements were taken with the Advanced X-ray Emission Spectrometer at the European Synchrotron Radiation Facility (ESRF) in France.
-The design, construction, and commissioning of this instrument was led by Giacomo Ghiringhelli and Lucio Braicovich at the Politecnico di Milano in Italy and by Nick Brookes at the ESRF.
+The design, construction, and commissioning of this instrument were led by Giacomo Ghiringhelli and Lucio Braicovich at the Politecnico di Milano in Italy and by Nick Brookes at the ESRF.
 The Brookhaven Lab team worked in close collaboration with these scientists to perform the RIXS measurements.

 “This instrument allowed us to precisely measure how much energy the x-rays lost when they struck each LSCO sample,” Dean said.
 “We could then pinpoint the presence or absence of magnetic excitations and track them across all the different doping levels.”

 Earlier studies using neutron scattering found that magnetic excitations appeared to vanish in the overdoped LSCO samples, bolstering the prominent theory that the waves play an essential role in superconductivity.
 The RIXS technique, however, is much more sensitive to magnetic excitations with certain wavelengths and capable of detecting otherwise imperceptible signals.